RetroAchievements/api-js/CONTRIBUTING.md

 - Does `yarn verify` pass successfully?
 - Does any new code have tests?
 - Is new code documented on the VitePress site?

+## How to release to npm

+If you are a RetroAchievements org member, you should be able to release a new package to npm.

+1. Change the package version number in _package.json_.
+Respect semantic versioning: [major].[minor].[patch].
+A major release usually assumes breaking changes.

+2. Run `yarn build`.

+3. Run `npm publish --access public`.